 1. Open your timeline slide in PowerPoint and select your graphic's timeband.

-- From the Office Timeline ribbon in PowerPoint click on the Style Button and go to theScale Tab.
-Pick a new timescale of Days, Weeks, Weeks (ISO), Quarters or Years, and then click the Green Accept button to update your timeline.
-You will also find the language control for the timeband here (although not show in image).
-Use the language control to change the language of your timeband’s scale if you have an international audience.
+2. With the timeband selected, go to the Timeline Scale section in the Office Timeline Style Pane on the right (pictured below).
+Here, pick a new timescale from the options available (Hours/Minutes, Days, Weeks, Weeks (ISO), Quarters or Years).
+The add-in will automatically update your timeline.
+You will also find the language control for the timeband here.
+Use it to change the language of your timeband’s scale if you have an international audience.

-In the example below we have switched the time scale from months to weeks.
+In the example below, we have switched the timescale from months to weeks.